anfocic/groomies/README.md

 Leixlip Dog Grooming – Responsive Website

-🐶 Overview

-A responsive, mobile-first website for Leixlip Dog Grooming, designed to showcase services and allow customers to book appointments easily.

- ✅ Responsive Design – Optimized for both desktop and mobile.
- ✅ Accessibility – Uses semantic HTML and ARIA labels.
- ✅ Fast Performance – Built with best practices for speed and SEO.
- ✅ Modern UI – Styled with CSS and designed for user-friendliness.

-🚀 Live Demo

-👉 Visit the Website: www.leixlip-dog-grooming.com

-🛠️ Next.js Version
+A modern, mobile-first website built to showcase Leixlip Dog Grooming’s services and make appointment booking easy and intuitive.
+The site features responsive design, semantic HTML with ARIA for accessibility, and performance optimizations to support fast load times and strong SEO.
+Styled with clean CSS, the UI is both user-friendly and visually appealing across devices.

-The project has been fully refactored in Next.js with improved performance and maintainability.
-This version is currently private and available upon request.
+The project was later refactored in Next.js to improve maintainability and performance, including enhanced routing, image optimization, and SEO.
+This updated version is private and available upon request.
+The original version is open-source and licensed under MIT.

-🌟 Contributing
-Contributions are welcome!
-Feel free to open issues or submit pull requests.

-📄 License
-This project is open-source under the MIT License.